-Friendship Place is one of the only providers in the city with a long history of providing a wide array of homeless services throughout the region.
-We have an established record of success in starting small capacity pilot projects and building them into effective and sustainable programs.
+Friendship Place has an established record of success in starting small capacity pilot projects and building them into effective and sustainable programs.

 Friendship Place Spring Symposium: Young, LGBTQ & Homeless